 If you’re looking for a rewarding career in the medical sector, nursing is an excellent choice.
 83% of nurses say they are satisfied in their roles, a figure much higher than in most professions.
 That might not surprise you when you learn that nursing offers flexible hours, one of the biggest incentives available in any job, and gives you access to opportunities all around the world.
 Also, there’s much more to this career – it’s not just a job but a vocation.
 They are just some of the reasons why it might be a rewarding choice for you.

 One of the most common regrets that elderly people have is that they didn’t do enough to make a difference in the world.
 As a nurse, you could make a difference every day.
 Nurses don’t just save lives; they improve the quality of those lives.
 They help people to deals with the stress of medical procedures, make hospitals and doctors’ offices less intimidating for children, and help disabled and elderly people to live more independently.

 If you’re looking for a career that doesn’t require years and years of study first, this is a great choice.
 Offered at colleges including Bryant & Stratton, ADN nursing programs prepare you to enter the workplace quickly and, if you choose to, you can take further courses once you’re in place.
-Because courses are flexible, you can fit your studies around a job or childcare commitments if you need to, then move straight into your new role.
+Because courses are flexible, and something can even be done online, like ACLS certification, you can fit your studies around a job or childcare commitments if you need to, then move straight into your new role.

 Keep on learning